reservely/restaurant-menus/README.md

     - If you click “Expand” it will switch to “Collapse” and float on bottom of page before being anchored to bottom if you scroll to the end of menu

 ### Data Schema:
 MongoDB is being used.
-A database with the capability of having a dynamic/versatile schema was preferred because there is menu structure variability among the different restaurants throughout OpenTable.
+A database with the capability of having a dynamic/versatile schema was preferred because there is menu structure variability among the different restaurants.

 Mongoose Schema
 ```